-- delete the database again (rm /tmp/daemon-dev.db) - perform a new migration (make migrate) - verify that it is empty (i.e. all tables are reflected) - delete the empty migration file (rm \${MODULE}/migrations/versions/\${CHECKSUM}.py)
+- delete the database again (rm /tmp/daemon-dev.db) - upgrade using migrations (make upgradedb) - perform a new migration (make migratedb) - verify that it is empty (i.e. all tables are reflected) - delete the empty migration file (rm \${MODULE}/migrations/versions/\${CHECKSUM}.py)

 The migration is ready.
-It can now be applied in the production environment by specifying the configuration for the production system.
+It can now be applied in the production environment.
 First, ensure you are using a configuration file that specifies the target database you will apply the migration to.
 Then, invoke the schema upgrade directly.